First annual Interactive Debate of the Human Rights Council on key legal measures for ratification and implementation of the CRPD (6 March 2009)

 Human Rights Council discussed the human rights of persons with disabilities on 6 March 2009

-The Human Rights Council held its first interactive debate on the rights of persons with disabilities on 6 March 2009, in the course of its morning session.
+The Human Rights Council held its first interactive debate on the rights of persons with disabilities on 6 March 2009 during its 16th session.
 States representatives, inter-governmental organizations, national human rights institutions and non-governmental organizations, participated in the debate (see concept paper).

 The interactive discussion was opened by Ms. Navanethem Pillay, High Commissioner for Human Rights.
 The High Commissioner described the Convention as a watershed in thinking and highlighted how the Convention on the Rights of Persons with Disabilities enshrines a shift from charity-based or medical-based approach to a new conception of disability that is firmly grounded in human rights.
 She stressed that a truthful endorsement of the paradigm shift requires a profound and comprehensive review of legislation and policies relevant to the situation of persons with disabilities.
 This review must address the scope and content of rights but also discuss approaches and processes required for the effective implementation of norms, including from the perspective of the active participation in such processes of organizations of persons with disabilities (text of statement).